Assemblies of God USA: Divine healing

 While adamant that divine healing is a reality, the AG is not dogmatic on the subject of how one is healed.
 Margaret Poloma summarized this view stating, "Physical healing is not certain, automatic, or subject to formula.
 At the same time, it remains a tenet and practice of the Assemblies of God".
 Officially, the AG rejects the view that healing is caused or influenced by "positive confession", a belief found in prosperity theology and Word of Faith teachings.
 Nevertheless, these teachings have influenced some congregations.

 Christ's Second Coming

 The Statement of Fundamental Truths articles 13 and 14 articulate the Assemblies of God's official teaching on the return of Christ to Earth.
 It is a dispensationalist and premillennialist eschatology that includes the pre-Tribulation rapture of the Church—the "imminent and blessed hope".
 The rapture of the Church will be followed by Christ's visible return to earth and his reign of 1,000 years.
 This millennial reign will usher in the salvation of the nation of Israel and universal peace.
-The Assemblies of God is specifically opposed to the theologies and practices of universal salvation, setting dates for Christ's return, post-Tribulation rapture, and amillennialism.
+The Assemblies of God is specifically opposed to the theologies and practices of universal salvation, setting dates for Christ's return, and amillennialism.